Bias in the introduction of variation: Context in evolutionary thinking

-The general context for applying the theory of arrival biases is illustrated in the figure at right.
-On the left are the details of mutation and development that are responsible for any tendencies in the generation of variation (varigenesis), i.e., tendencies prior to selection or drift.
+The context for applying the theory is illustrated in this figure (right).
+On the left are details of mutation and development that are responsible for tendencies in the generation of variation (varigenesis), i.e., tendencies prior to selection or drift.
 On the right are observable evolutionary patterns that might possibly be explained by these tendencies.
 The green arrow is some theory— the theory of arrival biases or some alternative theory— that specifies conditions of a cause-effect relationship linking variational tendencies to evolutionary tendencies.
 To apply a theory in this context is to generate evolutionary hypotheses or explanations that appeal to the internal details of mutation and development (on the left) to account for evolutionary patterns (on the right) via the conditions of causation specified by the theory.
 For instance, Darwin's comment that the laws of variation "bear no relation" to the structures built by selection would suggest that there are no conditions under which the internal details on the left account for the patterns on the right.
 The other theories all suggest that variational tendencies may influence evolution under some conditions.
 For instance, the theory of mutation pressure applies when mutation rates are high and unopposed by selection, thus it has a limited range of applications.
 The theory of evolutionary quantitative genetics can be applied very broadly to the evolution of quantitative characters, but the theory (as developed so far) does not suggest that mutation biases will have much impact.

 By contrast, the theory of arrival bias might apply broadly, and allows for a strong role for variational tendencies in shaping evolutionary tendencies.

-Contrast with the classic thinking about causation
+Late arrival and non-obviousness

-The architects of the Modern Synthesis promoted a particular view of evolution from standing variation, intended to exclude a mutationist conception of evolution based on new mutations (the view of mutation proposes, selection disposes).
+Though it seems intuitively obvious today, the theory did not emerge formally until 2001, e.g., as noted above, population geneticists did not propose the theory in the 1980s to answer an evo-devo challenge that literally called for recognizing biases in the introduction of variation.
+This late emergence has been attributed to a "blind spot" due to multiple factors, including a tradition of verbal arguments that minimize the role of mutation, a tendency to associate causation with processes that shift frequencies of variants rather than processes that create variants, and a formal argument from population genetics that doesn't extend to evolution from new mutations.